The Constitution of Grace Fellowship Evangelical Free Church

-Regular business meetings of the Church shall be held as necessary.
-An annual meeting shall be held each year at which the annual budget will be presented to the Church for approval.
+Business meetings of the Church shall be held as necessary.
+An annual meeting of the Church shall be held each year at which the annual budget will be presented to the Church for approval.
 All business meetings shall be announced at least two weeks prior to the meeting.

-- All members eighteen years or older shall have the right to vote in all matters coming before the congregation.
+- All members shall have the right to vote in all matters coming before the Church.

-- All matters coming before the congregation shall be determined by a simple majority vote except when otherwise specified in the By-Laws.
+- All matters coming before the Church shall be determined by a simple majority vote except when otherwise specified in the By-Laws.